The Day I Went Around Giving Free Hugs to Strangers

 Are you someone who will gamely say yes if a stranger asks you for a hug?
 Or will you turn the person away?

-- Ask Celes – How Do You Get Yourself Out of Your Comfort Zone?
+- How to Get Out of Your Comfort Zone

 - Kindness Challenge Day 1: Give a Hug to Everyone You See!